Lefraudeur/MetaJNI/README.md

 # base forge 1.7.10

-Example cheat base for forge 1.7.10, showcasing MetaJNI and how to use a custom findclass method
+Example cheat base for forge 1.7.10, showcasing MetaJNI and how to use a custom FindClass method